-The ARGB frame and it’s associated image channels will probably be additionally compressed by whatever compression type (referred to as a codec) you have chosen for your movie file output.
+The ARGB frame and its associated image channels will probably be additionally compressed by whatever compression type (referred to as a codec) you have chosen for your movie file output.
 Keep in mind that not all compression types support embedded alpha channels.
 So if you are interested in including one in your generated movie file you need to choose a codec type that supports embedded alpha.
-This is discussed in more detail below.

 How to generate an embedded alpha channel

 Previous versions of Studio Artist had separate movie settings dialogs for movie stream and for action processing movie output.
 In version 4 all of the various movie output preferences are located in the movie tab of the main preferences dialog.